2. Beloved (1987)

 with great psychological intimacy, closely tied to the consciousness of each

-character and weaving suddenly between past and future.
-More time is spent
+character and weaving suddenly between past and future (between Cincinatti and

-describing past events than the action of the current moment, than the present.
+Kentucky).
+More time is spent describing past events than the action of the

-The novel is often repetitive, telling the same stories of the past again and
+current moment, than the present.
+The novel is often repetitive, telling the

-the novel, former slaves and the children of former slaves, suffer a troubled
+repetition.
+All of the characters of the novel, former slaves and the children

-relationship to their own past.
+of former slaves, suffer a troubled relationship to their own past.

 The question of the rightness of

-Sethe's terrible act is a difficult one moreover, it is a question that the
+Sethe's terrible act is a difficult onemoreover, it is a question that the

 novel does not attempt to answer in a definitive way.
 Morrison is more